v6d-io/v6d/docs/notes/roadmap.rst

 v0.3.0
 ------

-We plan to release *v0.3.0* in Apr, 2021. vineyard *v0.3.0* will be the first major stable releases with fully kubernetes support, which will include:
+We plan to release *v0.3.0* in June, 2021. vineyard *v0.3.0* will be the first major stable releases with fully kubernetes support, which will include:

-+ Match the criterion of CNCF sandbox project.
 + A stable CRD definition for ``LocalObject`` and ``GlobalObject`` to represents vineyard objects as kubernetes resources.
 + A full-features scheduler plugin for kubernetes, as well as a custom controller that manages objects (custom resources) in vineyard cluster.
 + A refined version of Helm integration.
++ Application-aware far memory will be included in v0.3.0 as an experimental feature.

 v0.2.0
 ------